State-mandated PFML

 • PFL: 8 weeks in a 12-month period.

 Job protection: None.
-However, another leave that provides job protection, such as FMLA or CFRA, may run concurrently with CA SDI or CA PFL.
+However, another leave that provides job protection, such as Federal FMLA or the California Family Rights Act (CFRA), may run concurrently with CA SDI or CA PFL.

 Resources: California State Disability Insurance